Snubs, harsh words at Asia security meet as U.S. and Japan rile China

 In his keynote address to the conference, Abe pitched his plan for Japan to take on a bigger international security role and said Tokyo would offer its "utmost support" to Southeast Asian countries in their efforts to protect their seas and airspace.
 It is part of his nationalist agenda to loosen the restraints of the pacifist post World War Two constitution and to shape a more muscular Japanese foreign policy.

-Philip Hammond, the British defense minister, said Abe's agenda was well know but provoked a response because it was laid out publicly.
+Philip Hammond, the British defence minister, said Abe's agenda was well known but provoked a response because it was laid out publicly.

 "It's certainly the first time I had heard him articulate it on a public platform in that way," he said.